 After the second World War, the ladies of the church held their first fund-raising dinner in Owen Hall.
 At that time, the kitchen area in the church basement was primitive.
 It had a dirt floor, there were no cupboards, the worktables were planks laid on sawhorses, and the only way to heat food was with hot plates the women brought from home.
 In spite of these conditions, the dinner cleared $900.
 The dinners and an accompanying bazaar continued for 25 years, becoming famous throughout the area.

 It was not until 1939 that the Southern and Northern branches of the Methodist Episcopal Church were finally reunited.
 In Gaithersburg, the initial competition between Grace and Epworth gave way to cooperation and joint ventures such as Bible School and youth activities.
 Today, the congregation of Grace Church is one of the most diverse in the area, having come full circle from the early days of the Methodist Episcopal Church, South,

 Grace church has long been one of the city’s historically significant structures.
 In May 1996, the mayor and city council of Gaithersburg, as part of their recognition of National Historic Preservation Week, presented a Certificate of Recognition to the congregation.
 It reads, “To the congregation of Grace United Methodist Church for outstanding restoration and preservation of their church at 119 North Frederick Avenue.”
 The certificate is signed with a note of special thanks to Grace Church from Mayor Bohrer for taking such loving care of a city landmark.

-To review a listing of our former preachers / senior pastors click the link below:
+For biographical sketches and photographs of our former preachers-in-charge / senior pastors, click the link below: